WhyNotHugo/python-barcode/docs/writers/image.rst

 ~~~~~~~~~~~~~~~~

 :format:
     The image file format as *string*.
-All formats supported by PIL are
+All formats supported by Pillow are
     valid (e.g. PNG, JPEG, BMP, ...).
     Defaults to **PNG**.